 Where on-Site flooding for the upper end allowance presents a significant flood hazard (for example, depths and velocities of surface water runoff cause a significant danger to people), you will need to take further mitigation measures to protect people and property (for example, raising finished floor levels).
 As a minimum, there should be no significant flood hazard to people from on-Site flooding for the central allowance.

-Regional Drainage Policy
+Sub-national Drainage Policy

-London Plan - Policy SI13 Sustainable drainage (2021)
+London Plan - Policy 5.13 Sustainable drainage (2016)